ESPresense/AsyncWiFiSettings/README.md

-When forcing secure mode, it is still recommended to leave `.password` unset so that a password is automatically generated, if you have a way to communicate it to the user, for example with an LCD display, or `Serial.println(WiFiSettings.password);`.
+When forcing secure mode, it is still recommended to leave `.password` unset so that a password is automatically generated, if you have a way to communicate it to the user, for example with an LCD display, or `Serial.println(AsyncWiFiSettings.password);`.
 Having hard coded password literals in source code is generally considered a bad idea, because that makes it harder to share the code with others.

-#### WiFiSettings.language
+#### AsyncWiFiSettings.language

 ```C++
 String
 ```

-The language to be used in the WiFiSettings portal.
+The language to be used in the AsyncWiFiSettings portal.
 Currently supported are `en` and `nl`.
 Once the user has picked a language in the portal, the user setting overrides any value previously assigned.
 This variable is updated to reflect the currently selected language.